Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 We offer many tooth replacement options like Implants, Crowns, and Dentures.

-Our goal is to have your healing phase be as comfortable and smooth as possible.
+Our goal is to have your healing phase after a tooth extraction be as comfortable and smooth as possible.
 Proper home care is very important.
 Here are some general instructions to follow during your healing phase.

 RINSING YOUR MOUTH: You may gently rinse your mouth after 12 hours.Use ¼ teaspoon salt in a glass of warm water.
 Do not use any other mouth rinse unless specifically instructed to.

 BRUSHING: Start brushing your teeth the first evening using hot water to soften the toothbrush bristles.
 Be very gentle around the extraction area.

 GAUZE: After a tooth extraction, it is normal for bleeding to occur.
 You may leave the office biting on wet gauze to assist in the healing of this area.
 If you do leave the office with gauze, please discard after 2 hours (unless you have been instructed otherwise).

 If the area is still oozing slightly, you may change out the gauze.
 Fold up new gauze into a small square, wet it with water, and bite down firmly.
 Sit quietly in an upright position.
 This should control most bleeding.
 If bleeding continues, place a moist tea bag in the extraction area and bite/place good pressure until bleeding subsides.